 3. Fushimi Inari-Taisha: A Must in Kyoto

-- Location: Fushimi Inari Taisha
+- Location: Fushimi Inari-Taisha

-- Price: Free
+- Cost of Access: Free

 4. Arashiyama Bamboo Forest

-- Where: Arashiyama Bamboo Forest
+- Location: Arashiyama Bamboo Forest

-- Price: Free
+- Cost of Access: Free

 5. Meet Geisha in Gion: A Cultural Experience